ollebergkvist/puzzle-challenge/README.md

 ## Requirements

-- MongoDB Atlas alternatively a local mongodb instance with a replica set configured (this is configured automatically with MongoDB Atlas).
+- MongoDB Atlas alternatively a local mongodb instance with a replica set configured.
+If you use MongoDB atlas they will create a replica set automatically.

 ## Information